Sankofa-Bloom/choptime-mobile-menu/SECURITY.md

 ## 🔒 Security Overview

-This document outlines the security protocols and best practices implemented in the KwataLink payment system.
+This document outlines the security protocols and best practices implemented in the ChopTime payment system.

 ## 🚨 Critical Security Measures